datasavage/datasavage.github.io/README.md

 ### Contact

-You are interested in a collaboration, have a suggestion or just wan to say hi?
+You are interested in a collaboration, have a suggestion or just want to say hi?
 Contact us at datasavage8-at-gmail-dot-com